 by Karen Caplan/Special to The Shelby Report

-Karen Caplan is president and CEO of Frieda’s Specialty Produce in Los Alamitos, California, a leading distributor and marketer of unique and exotic fruits and vegetables to supermarkets and food service distributors in North America since 1962.
-Follow her on Twitter @karen_kiwi or her blog at Friedas.com/KarensBlog.
+Karen Caplan is president and CEO of Frieda’s Specialty Produce in Los Alamitos, California, a leading distributor and marketer of unique and exotic fruits and vegetables to supermarkets and foodservice distributors in North America since 1962.
+Follow Karen on Twitter (@karen_kiwi) or read her blog at Friedas.com/KarensBlog.

 *Editor’s note: Find a Daikon Kinpira recipe from Chef Michael Anthony in the February 2016 print editions of The Shelby Report.